-We disagree with EFRAG comments and find the additional guidance very helpful.
+We find the additional guidance provided very helpful.
 It deals with issues met frequently in practice, for example, how to differentiate between a remuneration payment and a consideration when shareholders remain as employees in the acquired business.
+We disagree with EFRAG's draft comments.